check-spelling-sandbox/grpc-swift/Sources/GRPC/Docs.docc/Proposals/0001-stub-api.md

       $0.append($1)
     }.join(separator: " ")

-    // Responsd with the joined message.
+    // Respond with the joined message.
 Unlike 'get', we also echo back the
     // request metadata as the leading and trailing metadata. return ServerResponse.Single(
       message: EchoResponse(text: "echo: \(joined)")